How is CrateDB different from other databases in the market?

 InfluxDB is a database specialized in time series, with excellent performance for single-node operations.
-But InfluxDB was not built to handle the scalability, adaptability, and high-concurrency performance required by many IoT use cases.
+But InfluxDB was not built to handle the scalability, adaptability, and high-concurrency performance required by many large data volume use cases.
+InfluxDB was born as a single-server database; its distributed functionality is not mature, and its response to high-cardinality queries is significantly slower than CrateDB.

 Unlike InfluxDB, CrateDB was designed to optimize the use of resources under multiple clients, providing millisecond responses even while performing writes.
 It features full horizontal scaling, a shared-nothing architecture, and automatic data rebalancing.
 To scale, just add more nodes to the cluster.
 CrateDB does the rest automatically.